Flintham

 Flintham is a village and civil parish in the Rushcliffe district in Nottinghamshire, 7 miles (11 km) from Newark-on-Trent and opposite RAF Syerston on the A46.
-It had a population of 597 at the 2011 Census and estimated at 586 in 2019.
+It had a population of 597 at the 2011 census, estimated at 586 in 2019, and a fall to 563 at the 2021 census.
 The village name was taken by the Ham class minesweeper HMS Flintham.

 Amenities

 The Grade I listed Anglican church is dedicated to St Augustine of Canterbury and has "a Victorian nave attached to a Norman tower and chancel."
 It now belongs to the Fosse Group of parishes, with St Peter's Church, East Bridgford, St Helen's Church, Kneeton, St Wilfrid's Church, Screveton, and St Mary's Church, Car Colston.
 A service is held about once a month.

 The village has a primary school, currently closed, a village hall (the old school building), and a cricket pavilion.
 Its one pub, the Boot and Shoe Inn, is in Main Street.
 There is also a voluntarily run Flintham Community Shop and a museum of rural life.
 Several gardens are normally open to the public for a summer weekend each year.

 Flintham Football Club was founded in 1969, however, it was rebranded 3BFC in 2011 and moved out of the village.